-The World Wide Web is a nonproprietary hypertext document system that is available on the Internet.
-The World Wide Web is also referred to as: w3, web, www, and 'the web'.
-The World Wide Web was the not the first hypertext system, but, it was the first hypertext system that was successfully interconnected with the software systems (TCP/IP) of the Internet.
-The World Wide Web was designed with the aim of giving users unfettered access to information, with no centre, and a technological leveling of hierarchy.
-Authority became horizontal; earlier information systems tended to be vertical, with a strong power structure.
+The World Wide Web is a non proprietary hypertext document system that is available on the Internet, and is also referred to as: w3, web, www, and 'the web'.
+The World Wide Web was not the first hypertext system, but, it was the first hypertext system that was successfully interconnected with the software systems (TCP/IP) of the Internet.
+Designed with the aim of giving users unfettered access to information, and with no centre, the web aims to give a technological levelling of hierarchy (horizontal); earlier information systems tended to be vertical, with a strong power structure.
 This, in part, is due to the World Wide Web supporting unidirectional links: where a resource can be linked to without the resource having given permission.
-Berners-Lee managed to "tie the knot" between hypertext and the Internet by inventing or co-inventing three technologies:
+Berners-Lee managed to 'tie the knot' between hypertext and the Internet by inventing or co-inventing three technologies:

 The World Wide Web is designed with a client server model; a client-server model splits the workload between a server (provides the data) and the client (who requests the data).
-While the server will share it's resources with the client, the client usually accesses the resource, and does not share any of it's resources.
-Therefore, the World Wide Web is a system that is comprised of web servers (computers that host files) and web browsers (client programs that retrieve the files).
-The World Wide Web is named a 'Web' because hypertext documents (webpages) are connected together - in an system likened to a 'Web' - through the use of hyperlinks.
+While the server will share its resources with the client, the client usually accesses the resource, and does not share any of it's resources.
+Therefore, the World Wide Web is a system that consists of web servers (computers that host files) and web browsers (client programs that retrieve the files).
+The World Wide Web is named a 'Web' because hypertext documents (webpages) are connected together - in a system likened to a 'Web' - through the use of hyperlinks.
 Hyperlinks are text/images that are embedded into hypertext documents (webpages), and include a URL.
 Uniform Resource Locators (URLs) are a type of Uniform Resource Identifier (URI), and are used by the Hypertext Transfer Protocol (HTTP) to locate the computer a webpage is stored upon.

 The World Wide Web is not the only online document retrieval system: Gopher is an example of another system.
 The World Wide Web is commonly confused with being the Internet: the World Wide Web is a service accessed on the Internet, the Internet existed before the World Wide Web and could continue to exist without it; that said, the World Wide Web is the most popular service used on the Internet, and is essential to many 'real world' civil and business services.

-The World Wide Web was first available as an Internet service on the 6th of August, 1991: when Berners-Lee released information about his "Hypertext project" on the newsgroup: alt.hypertext.
-However, Berners-Lee had launched the first web server on the 25th of December, 1990; some simple webpages were available for download, but only a select number of people knew the project existed.
-On the 30th of April, 1993, CERN made the World Wide Web's software - such as a library of code - publicly available; with the aim of increasing it's popularity.
-CERN also announced that the World Wide Web would be free to use, and no license fee would be charged to developers (unlike with Gopher who charged a license fee to host a server).
-In 1994, Berners-Lee left CERN and founded the World Wide Web Consortium (October, 1994); the role of the World Wide Web Consortium is to create new web standards and promote the compatibility of web standards for developers.
+The World Wide Web was first available as an Internet service on the 6th of August 1991: when Berners-Lee released information about his "Hypertext project" on the newsgroup: alt.hypertext.
+However, Berners-Lee had launched the first web server on the 25th of December 1990; some simple webpages were available for download, but only a select number of people knew the project existed.
+On the 30th of April 1993, CERN made the World Wide Web's software - such as a library of code - publicly available; with the aim of increasing its popularity.
+CERN also announced that the World Wide Web would be free to use, and no licence fee would be charged to developers (unlike with Gopher who charged a licence fee to host a server).
+Alongside CERN decision to disclaim ownership of the Web, another key factor in making the Web the Internet's most popular information system was the Mosaic web browser: this browser was easy to use, stable, and was capable of displaying graphics/text on the same page.
+Most early web browsers were used by thousands of user, the Mosaic web browser was the first browser to be used by millions of users.

-The World Wide Web was fortunate that it was launched at the same time that the Internet was transitioning from a U.S. government funded network to a commercial network.
+The World Wide Web was fortunate to be launched at the same time that the Internet was transitioning from a U.S. government funded network to a commercial network.
 By 1995, the World Wide Web was the Internet's most popular service, and was responsible for the creation of large tech companies like Amazon, Yahoo!, Paypal, and eBay.
-The early growth of Internet and the World Wide Web led to the dot com bubble: where the stocks of Internet companies soared in value (1997-2000) and then crashed in value.
+The early growth of Internet and the World Wide Web led to the dot com bubble: where the shares of Internet companies soared in value (1997-2000) and then crashed in value.
+In 1994, Berners-Lee left CERN and founded the World Wide Web Consortium (October 1994); the purpose of the World Wide Web Consortium is to create new web standards and to educate web developers.

 When a client program (browser) requests HTTP to locate and retrieve a computer file more than one Internet protocol will be used in the process of retrieving data from a server.
-HTTP, through a process of encapsulation, typically uses Transmission Control Protocol (TCP) of the transport layer of the Internet protocol suite: TCP ensures that application layer data is reliable sent and received.
+HTTP, through a process of encapsulation, typically uses the Transmission Control Protocol (TCP) of the transport layer of the Internet protocol suite: TCP ensures that application layer data is reliable sent and received.
 The TCP data segments will then be encapsulated (enveloped) into an Internet Protocol (IP) packet, which will then be encapsulated in a link layer frame as it 'hops' across the Internet from host to host.
 The process is likened to a letter being placed inside an envelope that is placed inside another envelope that is placed within a final envelope.

 If a user wants to upload content to the World Wide Web, then they need to upload it to a web server: a web server is a computer system that will process requests via HTTP.
 The most common files uploaded to a web server are images files (gif, jpeg) and html documents.
 The next issue is how do users access the files / content located at a web server: one option is via the web servers IP address, but the most common way is through the Domain Name System (DNS).
 A domain name is registered, such as example.com, then DNS records are created that tie the domain name to the web server: all users need to do is enter the domain name address, such as example.com/file.html, to locate files / content uploaded to a web server.

-When a collection of webpages (typically html documents including a index.html file) are uploaded to a web server - tied to a domain name - the overall resource of content is termed a website.
+A collection of webpages (typically html documents including a index.html file) are uploaded to a web server - tied to a domain name - the overall resource of content is termed a website.
 If a user wishes to create their own website: all they need to do setup/rent a web server, register a domain name, and upload web content to the web server.
-Users can then access the web content by entering it's URL (includes a domain name) into a browser and HTTP will retrieve the content.
-The web server will have a bandwidth limit per month, if this bandwidth (download limit) is exceeded, then the content will be unreachable and requests for the content will be served with a error message.
+Users can then access the web content by entering its URL (includes a domain name) into a browser and HTTP will retrieve the content.
+The web server will have a bandwidth limit per month, if this bandwidth (download limit) is exceeded, then the content will be unreachable and requests for the content will be served with an error message.

-Web content 'falls' into two broad categories: commercial and noncommercial.
+Web content 'falls' into two broad categories: commercial and non-commercial.
 The World Wide Web has spawned many successful online commercial businesses; which are referred to as e-tailers (e-tailing) and e-commerce businesses.
 Some notable e-commerce businesses are Amazon, eBay, and Paypal - most of these businesses are located in California, the state in which ARPANET was launched (the network that evolved into the Internet).
 Some commercial websites have even launched their own virtual currency, such as Bitcoin.
 While the world's largest technology corporations are typically located in a tech centre named Silicon Valley (California), UK technology companies can be found in Silicon Glen (Scotland) and Silicon Roundabout (East London Tech City).

 While there is no requirement to record the browsing history of the World Wide Web, the majority of browsing is recorded to some degree.
 The World Wide Web is based upon a client-server model: a client program (browser) requests and retrieves files (webpages, pictures) from a web server (computer connected to the Internet).
 Therefore, whenever a file is requested and retrieved upon the World Wide Web: the client and the server usually records the session.
 Web server are installed with software that usually logs the IP address of all incoming requests for data.
-Likewise, the browser (client) of the user will usually record the data transmission by keeping a copy of the retrieved files in it's cache (directory) and keeping a record in the history feature of the browser.
-Internet Service Providers - the network a user accesses the Internet with - will also keep a record of each users usage.
+Likewise, the browser (client) of the user will usually record the data transmission by keeping a copy of the retrieved files in its cache (directory) and keeping a record in the history feature of the browser.
+Internet Service Providers - the network a user accesses the Internet with - will also keep a record of each user's usage.
 The internal policies of ISP's differ: it is difficult to know precisely what an ISP will record and store, and for how long.
 ISPs will only share their user logs when it is demanded by a legal entity.

-Alongside server logs, websites can also record the browsing habits of it's users by using HTTP cookies (invented by Louis Montulli).
-Cookies are small files, stored on the users computer, that store information, such as: username authentication, password authentication, past browsing history.
+Alongside server logs, websites can also record the browsing habits of its user's by using HTTP cookies (invented by Louis Montulli).
+Cookies are small files, stored on the user's computer, that store information, such as: username authentication, password authentication, past browsing history.
 Therefore, if a user returns to a commercial website - for example eBay - the user will not be required to enter their username and password again, and the website can serve content to the user that is related to the content they viewed the last time they visited the website.
-Users can delete cookie's whenever they wish, and the typical (first party) cookie does not pose a serious privacy risk; especially if the user has not provided personal identifiable information to the website.
+Users can delete cookies whenever they wish, and the typical (first party) cookie does not pose a serious privacy risk; especially if the user has not provided personal identifiable information to the website.
 However, tracking cookies, referred to as third party cookies, can compile a long term record of a users browsing history - as they record browsing habits at multiple websites - and are sometimes viewed as malware.

-understand the error messages for unavailable Web pages.
+1. WWW Error Messages: understand the error messages for unavailable Web pages.